marxin/texi2rst-generated/sphinx/cppinternals/multiple-include-optimization.rst

 The Multiple-Include Optimization
 =================================

-.. index:: guard macros

-.. index:: controlling macros

-.. index:: multiple-include optimization
+.. index:: guard macros, controlling macros, multiple-include optimization

 Header files are often of the form